sje30/schol2018/innovations.md

 ## Other recent innovations of note

-**ORCiD** provides a persistent, unique digital identifier for researchers.
+**ORCiD** provides a persistent, unique digital identifier for researchers which can help in linking scholarly outputs to an individual.
 Many journals now require that at least one author verifies their identity as author using ORCiD [@web:orcidletter].

 **DORA** [@web:dora] is a declaration for individuals and institutions to commit to evaluating research based on its content